 In addition, I can suggest seafood risotto paired with our Chiaretto (made with fish from our lake) and pasta “alla Carbonara di lago.”
 Many know that Carbonara is made with eggs and bacon.
 Well, instead of this we use smoked salmierino fish (from Garda Lake) cut in small cubes.

-What kind of experience should visitors expect when visiting your winery and do they need to make an appointment ahead of time?
+What kind of experience should visitors expect when visiting your winery and do they need to make an appointment beforehand?

 Welcoming visitors is a pleasure for us and we freely make available all the spaces of our company and vineyard so that they can live the experience that best suits their needs and sensitivities.
-In any case, it is possible to get to our wine shop without a reservation for a taste of three types of our wines with one of my collaborators available to provide advice or direction.
+In any case, getting to our wine shop without a reservation for a taste of three types of our wines with one of my collaborators available to provide advice or direction is possible.
 It is also possible to book a guided tasting with me, to choose, even according to the season, whether to do it in the large garden with swimming pool exclusively reserved for this event or in the historic tavern with a lit fireplace and a very warm and intimate atmosphere.
-Each tasting is accompanied by small bites of cheeses and cold cuts typical of our area.
+Small bites of cheeses and cold cuts typical of our area accompany each tasting.
 In addition to this, we would like to recommend a walk through our vineyards or a stop with us during a bike ride.
 For this reason, we tell people to contact us for suggestions of the routes that start from the lake to get here and how to rent electric bikes.